luiseeisfeld/LuiseEisfeld.github.io/_pages/cv.md

 * Visiting Student, Hong Kong University of Science and Technology, 2014

 ### Academic Work in Progress
-"How do Online Product Rankings Influence Sellers’ Pricing Behavior?"\
-In this paper, I study how Online Travel Agents' default ranking of hotels influences hotels' price-setting decisions.
+"How do Online Product Rankings Influence Sellers’ Pricing Behavior?" - In this paper, I study how Online Travel Agents' default ranking of hotels influences hotels' price-setting decisions.
 (Paper available upon request.)

 ### Professional Experience